 Surrounded by the Atlantic Ocean has made Cape Verde a prime location for some truly big game fish.
 Channels such as the one between the islands of Santo Antao and Sao Vicente have a reputation for attracting monstrous blue marlin that is anywhere between 600-900lbs, and many exceeding 1000 lbs!

 Yellowfin tuna can reach up to 300 lbs and are best found from September to December.
-Blue marlin is most plentiful during mid-March through to June, although in September/October you tend to find fewer but bigger marlin.
+The blue marlin is most plentiful during mid-March through to June, although in September/October you tend to find fewer but bigger marlin.

 Trolling can find you wahoo, barracuda, and dorado, while jigs can bring in plenty of amberjack, blackjack, and oilfish.
 You can also find a range of shark species including tiger shark, bull shark, and hammerheads.